- Get started

 This chapter provides information about dynamic variables.

-Dynamic variables are placeholders which you can define in your primary template in text fields (e.g. summary, description).
-Right before issue is created from a template, dynamic variables are collected from the primary template and additional form is displayed.
+Dynamic variables are placeholders which you can define in your primary template in text fields (for example summary, description).
+Before an issue is created from a template, dynamic variables are collected from the primary template and an additional form is displayed.
 It’s the place where you provide values.

 Dynamic variables format